Dementia: Causes, Symptoms and Treatments

 - Difficulty completing complex tasks that require multiple steps

 Some of the most common psychological changes that people with dementia might develop include:

 - Saying or doing things at inappropriate times

 Anyone who feels like their family member or friend is suffering from dementia should encourage that person to seek medical care as quickly as possible.
 The sooner a diagnosis is made, the faster interventions can take place that might slow the progression of dementia.

 All forms of dementia progress through a series of stages.
 At the same time, these stages take different forms, depending on the type.
 For example, some forms of dementia evolve more gradually over time, and there might not be any clearly defined stages.
 Because of this, it could make it hard for individuals with dementia, as well as their loved ones to notice that the situation is getting worse.

 On the other hand, some types of dementia have clearly defined stages.
 For example, those who suffer from vascular dementia have a type of dementia brought on by a series of strokes.
 Each subsequent stroke leads to an abrupt worsening of symptoms.

-The Causes and Risk Factors of Dementia
+What Are The Causes and Risk Factors of Dementia?

 Because there are several types of dementia, there are numerous causes of dementia, too.
 For example, Alzheimer’s and Lewy Body Dementia tend to develop due to plaques built up in the brain.
 As these plaques spread and get worse, the symptoms of dementia will get worse as well.